 8. Let’s say I’ve just declared bankruptcy.
 How long does it take to rebuild a good credit rating?
 What do you recommend to achieve this?

 We often hear people say they never want credit again.
 There certainly are benefits to not using credit, and we understand suffering a debt cycle leading to bankruptcy leaves a bad taste.
-A prepaid credit card, such as a KOHO reloadable prepaid Visa, can help to alleviate that bitter taste.
+A prepaid credit card, such as a KOHO reloadable prepaid Mastercard, can help to alleviate that bitter taste.
 Prepaid cards can be used like a regular credit card, except they don’t lend you any credit.
 In other words, with a prepaid card you can only spend the money you load onto it, thus avoiding any debt.
 The unfortunate reality, however, is that the only way to increase your credit score, is to obtain credit again (sorry).

 In today’s world, having some form of credit is becoming more crucial as we transition to a digital world.
 When rebuilding credit there are a few factors at play.
 Lenders prefer to lend funds to someone with consistent employment and a good income, rather than someone with a lower income, and less employment stability.
 Other lenders will prefer a homeowner over a renter.
 To be clear, however, building credit is not solely based upon homeownership and income.
 A damaged credit rating will hurt even those with high incomes.
 There is no magic overnight fix to repairing a person’s credit rating, and people should be weary of anyone promising such fixes.